hlmeS/tableau/PITCHME.md

 +++
 ## BI Task

-You are hired as a business analyst to provide the executives with a executive dashboards and reports that
+You are hired as a business analyst to provide the executives with an executive dashboard that

-1. inform on global and regional performance
+1. informs on global and regional performance
-2. identify most and least profitable products types/categories in the various regions
+2. identifies most and least profitable products types/categories in the various regions

 +++

 ## Sample Story

 <iframe src="https://public.tableau.com/views/VisualAnalytics_Intro_Tableau_Demo_V1_0/ProfitabilityAnalysisStory?:embed=y&:display_count=yes&publish=yes" width=100% height=600 ></iframe>